pybind/pybind11/docs/advanced.rst

 are of type  ``numpy.dtype.int64`` but need to be ``numpy.dtype.int32`` and ``numpy.dtype.float32``, respectively)

-Sometimes we might want to explitly exclude an argument from the vectorization because it makes little sense to wrap it in a NumPy array.
+Sometimes we might want to explicitly exclude an argument from the vectorization because it makes little sense to wrap it in a NumPy array.
 For instance, suppose the function signature was